 "Do the best you can until you know better.
 Then when you know better, do better." - Maya Angelou

-Before coming to WMU-Cooley, Assistant Dean Breitfeld was an Assistant Prosecuting Attorney for Macomb County, Michigan, from 2005–2011.
-As a prosecutor, she worked in the district, circuit, and family court divisions prosecuting all misdemeanor and felony cases.
-Early in her career she was asked to speak at the Michigan Judicial Seminar, where she presented to the state’s district court judges about Michigan’s Operating While Intoxicated statutes.
-In addition to her court assignments, she also served as the 37th District Drug Court assistant prosecutor providing alternative sentencing and substance-abuse treatment for non-violent criminals.
-In 2011, she was promoted to the Child Sex Crimes Unit, where she prosecuted child rapists and child molesters.
+Before coming to WMU-Cooley, I was an Assistant Prosecuting Attorney for Macomb County, Michigan, from 2005–2011.
+I worked in the district, circuit, and family court divisions prosecuting all misdemeanor and felony cases.
+In addition to my court assignments, I also served as the 37th District Drug Court assistant prosecutor providing alternative sentencing and substance-abuse treatment for non-violent criminals.
+In 2011, I was promoted to the Child Sex Crimes Unit, where I prosecuted child rape and child molestation cases.

-Before her career as an Assistant Prosecutor, Assistant Dean Breitfeld was an associate attorney for Ward, Anderson, Porritt & Bryant, P.C., in Bloomfield Hills, Michigan, where she defended insurance companies in no-fault insurance and negligence matters.
+Before my career as an assistant prosecutor, I was an associate attorney for Ward, Anderson, Porritt & Bryant, P.C., in Bloomfield Hills, Michigan, where I defended insurance companies in no-fault insurance and negligence matters.

-As a law student, Assistant Dean Breitfeld was the recipient of several scholarships, including the Walter Oberer Scholarship for trial-advocacy excellence, and the Eve August Moot Court scholarship for oral advocacy.
-She competed nationally in moot court and trial competitions while attending MSU College of Law, and she also clerked at Church, Kritselis & Wyble, P.C., in Lansing, Mich.
+As a law student, I was the recipient of several scholarships, including the Walter Oberer Scholarship for trial-advocacy excellence, and the Eve August Moot Court scholarship for oral advocacy.
+I competed nationally in moot court and trial competitions while attending MSU College of Law and also clerked at Church, Kritselis & Wyble, P.C., in Lansing, Michigan.

 - Erika Breitfeld, Hot-Car Deaths and Forgotten-Baby Syndrome: A Case Against Prosecution, 25 Berkeley J. Crim.
 L. 72 (2020).